Tsuki ga Kirei: Main

 Student of class 3-1 who belongs to the literature club.
-He's aiming to become a novelist and respects Osamu Dazai.
+He is aiming to become a novelist and respects Osamu Dazai.
 He generally has a calm and composed attitude.
-He initially is too embarrassed to show his novels to others, but upon learning Akane's love for running and openness to use embarrassment as a method of improving oneself, he begins to open up.
+He is initially embarrassed to show his novels to others, but upon learning Akane's love for running and openness to use embarrassment as a method of improving oneself, he begins to open up.
 From early childhood, Kotarō has received instruction in the performance of traditional dance and festival music accompaniment, Hayashi, at a local Shinto shrine.
 He secretly starts dating Akane, but later let Takumi know about this secret.

 When Akane is forced to move to Chiba due to her father's work, Kotarō fails to get into the same school as her, despite his parents' objections.
 He is unable to see Akane off on her moving day, but he publishes an online story promising to love her forever.
 Despite their long-distance relationship, they are still in contact with each other and visit each other.
 The final shot for the end of the series shows them married with a child years later.